suspectedesp/bot-hosting-wrapper/README.md

 ## Changelog
 Latest Changelog:
-- Added an api wrapper for the control panel
-- Fixed Stupid Bugs
-- Tested & rewritten for optimization & automation
-- Updated the latest README & Usage Wiki & EXAMPLES
+- You can find the latest changelog on Github under the releases tab

 ## License
 MIT License

-Copyright (c) 2024 [redacted]
+Copyright (c) 2024-2025 [redacted]

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal